DamienRobert/git_helpers/README.md

 - diff-fancy.rb: like [diff so fancy](https://github.com/so-fancy/diff-so-fancy) but in ruby and with more features
 - gitsatus.rb: lie [zsh git prompt](https://github.com/olivierverdier/zsh-git-prompt) but in ruby and with more features too!

+## Diff Fancy

+The output is very similar to diff-fancy.rb.
+With the following
+differences:
+- diff-fancy.rb implement a parser of git diff.
+It is then very easy to tweak the output afterwards.
+The original diff-fancy relies on regexp, which makes it harder to customize.
+- support for submodules change in the diff
+- support for octopus merge
+- clean up 'No new line at end of file' for symlinks (which never have a new line)

+TODO:
+- support 'git log -p --graph'
+- support git config to activate features on a repo basis

 ## Examples

 - `gitstatus.rb folders`